bitsofcotton/goki_check_cc/README.md

 will shown.
 And if we use another input instead of mirror, double sided experimental result will shown.
 And if we're using with rig and so on, the existance of z-axis cover harms.

-And if we use this program enlarge for vectorize software input like inkscape, region will gain better result, but, colour itself worse results.
-So first calculate region, then, please use average of the region for colors.

 Match matches including z-axis.
 So around this, if we match with .obj file, we don't have accurate z-axis ratio, bugly result returns.
 If we know angle with projected plane, please tilt with objtilt command and make one-sided result, match matches.
 If we should have correct matches, please configure z-axis ratio in tools.cc via redig.hh .